Claude AI Models Compared: Opus 4.6, Sonnet & Haiku Guide

 - Cost-sensitive projects

-Sonnet hits the sweet spot between capability and efficiency.
-It's powerful enough for most professional tasks while being faster and more affordable than Opus.
+Sonnet 4.5 hits the sweet spot between capability and efficiency.
+It handles most professional tasks well while being faster and more affordable than Opus.
+It also now supports the 1M token context window in beta.

 Key Strengths

-- Best value: Near-Opus quality at a fraction of the cost
+- Best value: Near-Opus quality at 60% lower cost

-- Speed: 2-3x faster than Opus for most tasks
+- Speed: Significantly faster than Opus for most tasks

 - Coding: Excellent for day-to-day development work